MoadC/MenuJs/README.md

 # MenuJs

-Just trying create an interactive menu for fun.
+Just trying to create an interactive menu for fun.